charlenellll/LeetCodeSolution/Techniques-problem numbers.md

 ## Dynamic Programming

+> One problem about the course is it lacks concepts about recursive equation.
+So it is more fancy in techniques but did no help for me, for example, 9-7 is really hard to understand without a proper recursive equation, which is exactly it lacks.

 Recursion problem - overlapping subproblems:
 + Memoizing search - recursive: top-down
 + Dynamic programming - non-recursive: bottom-up